-What is the best temperature and humidity for gun storage
+What is the best temperature for gun storage?

 Moisture inside a gun safe can make gun rusty.
 This is why you should keep your gun at a safe place, a non-temperature-controlled storage (like the shed or the garage) that is not subject to temperature changes between night and day.
 There are various dehumidifying products available on the market.
 This is made of silica gel, a material that absorbs moisture from the air.
 Whenever you choose to store the gun, be sure to keep a dehumidifying system around.
 You might also be interested in my post on dehumidifiers for gun safes.